gigglerg/ArduinoGHTTP/README.md

 GHTTP is available for installation in the [Arduino Library Manager].
 Alternatively it can be downloaded from GitHub using the following:

-1. Download the ZIP file from https://github.com/gigglerg/GHTTP/archive/master.zip
+1. Download the ZIP file (pick a release branch) from https://github.com/gigglerg/ArduinoGHTTP.git
 2. Rename the downloaded file to `GHTTP.zip`
 3. From the Arduino IDE: Sketch -> Include Library... -> Add .ZIP Library...
 4. Restart the Arduino IDE to see "GHTTP" library with examples